HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	- Transform anxiety and overwhelm into seamless productivity with our habit replacement system, efficiently accomplish your daily tasks within 4 hours of deep focus.
 - Use surveys, polls to get people to interact with your services/products and give you an idea of what they want.
 ### Bonus
 - Some people will buy just because of the bonuses.
-Bonus should be free.
+Bonuses should be free (or make them seem like that).
 People love free stuff.
-Make a list of bonuses that you can include with your product to increase its perceived value:
+Make a list of bonuses that you can include with your main product to increase its perceived value:
 	- A free 30 minute coaching session to help them make better use of your main product.
 	- A Slack or Discord community where buyers can interact.
 	- Templates or frameworks to help them with guided education and work.
 	- Tips & tricks to quantify the values of your main product.
+Saying something like "This could be easily sold as a separate product, but I’ve bundled it into the `[main product]`."
 - The most effective way to distribute bonuses is by unlocking them through testimonials.
 Genuine positive reviews increase your product's [[Writing#Social proof |social proof]].
 Your product has to provide tangible values to make this happen.
 ### Guaranty
 - You are attempting to reduce the perceived risk of investing in your product.